josepheastman/Computer-Architecture/ls8/README.md

 whatever we are doing, wherever we are.

 ## Step 5: Add the `LDI` instruction
+#LDI = It's like using pointer in c, so memory address2 has address of memory address 1 and separately memory address 1 has some value,so here we are trying to retrieve a data indirectly.

 This instruction sets a specified register to a specified value.